A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Lessons from YM Theory

-Let us consider the form of the one loop amplitude \beq M \sim\frac{\alpha_s}{t} (1+i \pi C_1 \alpha_s \Gamma[\epsilon]\l(\frac{t}{\mu^2}\r)+C_2 \alpha_s \log(\frac{s}{-t})+... \eeq Here we have ignored color which, as we will discus below, leads to complex structure at higher orders.
-It is important to note that there are {\it no hard loop} correction to any order for forward scattering kinematics, as such contributions are all power suppressed by factors of $t/s$ \cite{Rothstein:2016bsq}.
-The imaginary term in Eq.(\ref{avatar}) is the avatar of the classical phase and the large $\log(\frac{s}{-t})$, which needs to be resummed to regain calculational control in the asymptotic limit, leads to the ``Regge trajectory"\footnote{The Regge trajectory is defined at the running of the octet operator.}.
-There is storied history of the resummation of these logs that goes under the name of ``Reggeization".
+Let us consider the form of the one loop amplitude \beq M \sim\frac{\alpha_s}{t} (1+i \pi C_1 \alpha_s \Gamma[\epsilon]\l(\frac{t}{\mu^2}\r)+C_2 \alpha_s \log(\frac{s}{-t})+... \eeq Here we have ignored color which leads to complex structure at higher orders.
+It is important to note that there are {\it no hard loop} correction to any order in $\alpha$ for forward scattering kinematics in QCD, as such contributions are all power suppressed by factors of $t/s$ \cite{Rothstein:2016bsq}.
+This is again a consequence of the conformal nature of classical YM theory.
+The imaginary term in Eq.(\ref{avatar}) is the avatar of the classical phase and the large $\log(\frac{s}{-t})$, which needs to be resummed to regain calculational control in the asymptotic limit, leads to the ``Regge trajectory"\footnote{The Regge trajectory is defined as the running of the octet operator.}.
+There is a storied history of the resummation of these logs that goes under the name of ``Reggeization".
 Gribov's original approach \cite{Gribov:1967vfb} to the problem has led to a number of perspectives including the classic work of Balitsky, Fadin, Kuraev and Lipatov \cite{Fadin:1975cb}, Lipatov’s effective action \cite{Lipatov:1995pn}, and more modern approaches in terms of Wilson lines\cite{Balitsky:1995ub,Caron-Huot:2013fea,Caron-Huot:2017fxr, Vernazza:2018gyb, Falcioni:2021buo}.
 For an historical review see \cite{DelDuca:2018nsu}.
 In some instances, e.g. in the anti-symmetric octet color channel, the resummations of these logs leads to so-called Regge form of the amplitude where the amplitude can be written as \footnote{In momentum space the eikonal phase is not manifest, but instead the series $C$ includes both classical (eikonal) and quantum contributions.} \beq M \sim C(\alpha_s) \l( \frac{s}{t}\r)^{\alpha(t)}. \eeq $\alpha(t)$ is the, infrared divergent, Regge trajectory.
 This form of the amplitude holds up to next-to leading log in general \cite{Duca_2001} and to all orders in the planar limit \cite{Kuraev:1976ge}.
 Amplitudes of this form have ``Regge pole'' behavior since they arise when there is a pole in complex angular momentum plane.
 This is as opposed to the case where cuts arise and the amplitude takes on a more complicated form.
 Recent progress has shown that there are relations between $\alpha(t)$ and the series in $\alpha_s$ that defines $C$ \cite{Del_Duca_2018,Moult:2022lfy}.
-In addition, it has been shown that by considering ampltiudes with definate crossing symmetry, that unitarity implies that there are relations between the Regge trajectory and the eikonal phase \cite{Rothstein:2024fpx}, as well as between various anomalous dimensions.
+In addition, it has been shown that, by considering ampltiudes with definate crossing symmetry, unitarity implies that there are relations between the Regge trajectory and the eikonal phase \cite{Rothstein:2024fpx}, as well as between various anomalous dimensions.